o1-labs/proof-systems/book/src/specs/kimchi.md

 4. Compute the negated public input polynomial as the polynomial that evaluates to $-p_i$ for the first `public_input_size` values of the domain, and $0$ for the rest.
-5. Commit (non-hidding) to the negated public input polynomial. **TODO: seems unecessary**
+5. Commit (non-hiding) to the negated public input polynomial. **TODO: seems unecessary**
 6. Absorb the public polynomial with the Fq-Sponge. **TODO: seems unecessary**
 7. Commit to the witness columns by creating `COLUMNS` hidding commitments.
    Note: since the witness is in evaluation form, we can use the `commit_evaluation` optimization.
 8. Absorb the witness commitments with the Fq-Sponge.
 9. Compute the witness polynomials by interpolating each `COLUMNS` of the witness.
-   TODO: why not do this first, and the commit?
+   TODO: why not do this first, and then commit?
 Why commit from evaluation directly?
 10. TODO: lookup
 11. Sample $\beta$ with the Fq-Sponge.
 12. Sample $\gamma$ with the Fq-Sponge.